niraskmat/weather_intelligence/README.md

 - **Memory usage**: Full dataset loaded into memory (suitable for hourly yearly data)
 - **Real-time processing**: Not optimized for streaming data
 - **Performance**: Most methods are implemented with use of optimized methods through scipy, numpy, etc. but we still might run into performance issues in some scenarios.
 Particularly if the dataset is larger, e.g. if we 10 years with minute resolution (factor 600) - we would need to optimize or change to less demanding methods.
+- **Endpoint caching**: is not implemented.
+For production it would be beneficial on visulization and some analysis endpoints - could be done with Redis for multi instance support.
+- **Multi instance caching**: The current joblib caching doesn't support multi instance caching.

 #### **Scientific Limitations**
 - **Missing data**: Long gaps (>24h) may have reduced imputation accuracy